aaviator42/Zaap/README.md

 Put a copy of the API template file (`ZaapReceiver.php`) on your server.
 Make changes to it according to this README.

+> Need to make requests to your fresh API from PHP?
+Check out [ZaapRemote](https://github.com/aaviator42/ZaapRemote).
 ------------

 ### Variables